 One and Done: In this type of pool, you pick one player and usually submit a winning score.

-1. Martin Kaymer isn't repeating.
+1. Dustin Johnson will be hard-pressed to repeat.
 The last guy to repeat was Curtis Strange in 1988 and '89.
-Tiger Woods never did it, so Martin Kaymer isn't.
+Tiger Woods never did it.

 2. Foreign-born players are the trend.
-In the last 11 U.S. Opens, just three Americans -- Woods, Lucas Glover and Webb Simpson -- have won.
+In the last 13 U.S. Opens, just five Americans -- Woods, Lucas Glover, Webb Simpson, Jordan Spieth and DJ -- have won.

 Pick 5 or 6: In this kind of pool, you'll be asked to pick five or six golfers.
 In some cases, every golfer counts.
 In others, just the top three or four.
 If you have to use players that didn't make the cut, there's usually some penalizing score, especially if there's a points system or the contest is based on each team's aggregate score.